CIS565-Fall-2014/Project-1/README.md

 * How does changing the number of planets change performance?
 Why?
 * Without running experiments, how would you expect the serial and GPU verions of matrix_math to compare?
 Why?

+## SUBMISSION
+Please commit your changes to your forked version of the repository and open a pull request.
+Please write your performance analysis in your README.md.
+Remember to email Harmony (harmoli+CIS565@seas.upenn.edu) your grade and why.